hwayne/learntla-v2/docs/beginner/constants.rst

 There are three options for constants: ordinary assignments, model values, and sets of model values.
 We'll talk about the other two later, for now let's just look at ordinary assignments.
 This lets you assign any valid TLA+ expression to the constant.
 Since showing screenshots of every single assignment is annoying, I'll write ``S <- 1..10`` to mean "we do an ordinary assignment of ``1..10`` to S." Now we can make separate models with a small ``S`` for iterative development and one with a large ``S`` for final testing.

-.. todo:: It's good practice to use constants in your TLA+ specs.
-Generally I use .To keep the examples simple, though, I'll hardcode more values than I normally would.
+.. note:: It's good practice to use constants in your TLA+ specs.
+To keep the examples simple, though, I'll hardcode more values than I normally would.

 .. index:: ASSUME